jklust/gamdpy/examples/README.md

 List of examples of simulations (mostly in order of increasing complexity).

+NOTE: For testing purposes the simulations in the examples are very short, so you might want to make them longer.

 ## Basic

 - [minimal.py](minimal.py) : Minimal example simulating a single component Lennard-Jones (LJ) system using the NVT integrator.